be a better writer be a better writer

 Active: Professor Gibbons taught me.

-Inexperienced writers also tend to overuse the continuous verb form, which may weaken and slow writing.
+Sometimes writers, even experienced ones, also overuse the continuous verb form, which may weaken and slow writing.
 Often the past or present tense would make writing crisper.
 For example:

 Continuous: She was wearing a purple jacket so he would recognize her.